 Hooray!
 It's the first recipe of the blog!
-I'm so excited to be sharing this ultra simple and tasty recipe.
+I'm so excited to be sharing this ultra Simple and Classic Hummus recipe.
 Learn more about the creation of The Stuffed Grape Leaf blog, how it all began, and what recipes are to come here.

 After making this hummus, I'm not sure I can go back to store-bought hummus again.
 It's so easy and comes together so quickly, that it's totally worth it to make your own.
 I'm planning to keep a stock of garbanzo beans and tahini on supply, so that I can make this time and time again.